 People who have chronic fatigue syndrome can experience a wide variety of symptoms, and the types and severity of symptoms can vary between individuals.
 Not all people will have all symptoms, and all symptoms may not occur together at the same time.
 Symptoms can also come and go.

 Chronic fatigue syndrome is marked by severe fatigue that does not improve with rest.
 Chronic ...more symptoms »

 The most effective treatment plan for chronic fatigue syndrome uses a multifaceted approach.
 Treatment plans are also individualized to best address the severity of chronic fatigue syndrome, the types of symptoms, a patient's age, lifestyle, medical history and other factors.
 Prompt diagnosis and treatment increases the chances of better symptom management.

-Medications commonly ...more treatments »
+Medications commonly used to ...more treatments »

 Chronic Fatigue Syndrome: Misdiagnosis

 A diagnosis of chronic fatigue syndrome may be overlooked or delayed because it can is difficult to make a diagnosis.
 In addition, symptoms, such as joint pain, fatigue, headaches, sore throat, and tender lymph nodes can mimic symptoms of many other diseases and conditions.
-These include influenza, rheumatoid arthritis, migraine, hypothyroidism, ...more misdiagnosis »
+These include influenza, rheumatoid arthritis, migraine, hypothyroidism, depression, ...more misdiagnosis »

 Symptoms of Chronic Fatigue Syndrome

 treatments for Chronic Fatigue Syndrome

 Home medical testing related to Chronic Fatigue Syndrome: